UpDown Pro+ Desk Review: My Opinion After 4 Years Of Ownership

 He accidentally ordered a desktop of the wrong size, and UpDown quickly came to the party to help him resolve the issue.

-Which Size Of Desktop Is Best?
+Which Size Of Desktop Is Right For You?

-The UpDown Pro is available in 3 sizes:
+The UpDown Pro+ is available in 3 sizes:

 Note that the depth of the desk remains the same, regardless of size.
 Only the width changes.